 Ketosis, Aging, and Longevity

 Besides the myriad of metabolic and energetic benefits provided by ketones, they are also signaling molecules.
 This means that ketones play a role in gene expression throughout the body, which might drive adaptations that benefit lifespan and healthspan in humans.

 The ketone beta-hydroxybutyrate may play a role in how quickly you age.
-BHB has been shown to inhibit certain enzymes known as histone deacetylases (HDACS).22 HDACS are implicated in lifespan, with decreased HDAC function being associated with longevity.
+BHB has been shown to inhibit certain enzymes known as histone deacetylases (HDACS).

 It has been shown that ketogenic diets alter pathways associated with longevity and provide protection to a variety of cells.
 The “fasting mimicking” effects of a ketogenic diet are probably responsible for this, resulting in many beneficial changes including low insulin levels, reduced insulin-like growth factor signaling, AMPK activation, repression of mTOR, and upregulation of antioxidant genes.